Commercial, Business, and Labor Law Courses

 U.S. Taxation of International Transactions

 This course provides a survey of the US tax treatment of both inbound (foreign investment in the US) and outbound (US investment abroad) transactions.
 Though the principal focus of the class is on the US tax rules, some attention is paid to the interaction between US and foreign tax systems through the operation of the tax credit and tax treaties.
 Introductory Income Tax is a recommended prerequisite.
-Students' grades will be based on a three-hour examination.
+Students' grades will be based on a final examination.

 Previously: